nrfconnect/sdk-nrf/doc/nrf/ug_thread_configuring.rst

 Moreover, Thread 1.2 also comes with the following features that are supported for development, but not production:

-* Domain Unicast Addresses - Set :option:`CONFIG_OPENTHREAD_DUA` to enable this feature.
+* Domain Unicast Addresses - Set :kconfig:`CONFIG_OPENTHREAD_DUA` to enable this feature.
-* Multicast Listener Registration - Set :option:`CONFIG_OPENTHREAD_MLR` to enable this feature.
+* Multicast Listener Registration - Set :kconfig:`CONFIG_OPENTHREAD_MLR` to enable this feature.
-* Backbone Router - Set :option:`CONFIG_OPENTHREAD_BACKBONE_ROUTER` to enable this feature.
+* Backbone Router - Set :kconfig:`CONFIG_OPENTHREAD_BACKBONE_ROUTER` to enable this feature.
-* Link Metrics - Set :option:`CONFIG_OPENTHREAD_LINK_METRICS_INITIATOR` to enable the link metrics initiator functionality.
+* Link Metrics - Set :kconfig:`CONFIG_OPENTHREAD_LINK_METRICS_INITIATOR` to enable the link metrics initiator functionality.
-  Set :option:`CONFIG_OPENTHREAD_LINK_METRICS_SUBJECT` to enable the link metrics subject functionality.
+  Set :kconfig:`CONFIG_OPENTHREAD_LINK_METRICS_SUBJECT` to enable the link metrics subject functionality.
-* Coordinated Sampled Listening (CSL) Receiver - Set :option:`CONFIG_OPENTHREAD_CSL_RECEIVER` to enable this feature.
+* Coordinated Sampled Listening (CSL) Receiver - Set :kconfig:`CONFIG_OPENTHREAD_CSL_RECEIVER` to enable this feature.

 .. note::
    The Link Metrics and Coordinated Sampled Listening features are not supported for nRF53 Series devices yet.